 The Devil’s Staircase hill climb lies between the village of Abergwesyn and Tregaron in mid-Wales.
-Crossing the Cambrian Mountains, the Devils Staircase forms part of the much longer Abergwesyn Pass.
+Crossing the Cambrian Mountains, the Devil’s Staircase forms part of the much longer Abergwesyn Pass.
 The full pass is 14 miles long and is a spectacular mix of wilderness, mountains and steep climbs.
-It’s not a surprise that the Devil’s Staircase Wales finds itself in the 100 Greatest Cycling Climbs book along with the Tough of Bowland.
+It’s not a surprise that the Devil’s Staircase Wales finds itself in the 100 Greatest Cycling Climbs book along with the Trough of Bowland.

 The max gradient of 25% puts this climb into the upper echelons of toughness.
 There’s just a handful similar in the UK, let alone Wales.
 The Greatest Cycling Climbs book gives it a difficulty rating of 9 out of 10 – it’s a beast!

-The Devil’s Staircase hill climb
+The Devil’s Staircase Wales Climb

 The Devil’s Staircase comes in the first half of the pass.
 To get there you have to do the initial climb out of Abergwesyn village.
 Not the worst climb but a stiff warm-up nonetheless.
 After meandering along the side of the valley, you come to a lovely flat area.
 Two small bridges cross over the same river just before the climb.
 They can be submerged by the seemingly small stream below after heavy rainfall.